cawasser/shadow-playground/README.md

     shadow-cljs pom

 Once the pom file is built you can open Cursive and select "File | New | Project from Existing Sources...".
 Navigate to you project folder and double-click on the `*.pom` file.
-ONce Cursive sort itself out, click the pulldown at the top of the Project sidebar window and select "Project Files".
+Once Cursive sorts itself out, click the pull-down at the top of the Project sidebar window and select "Project Files".
 This will give you a working view similar to what you might be used to from a Leiningen project.